Orkdal Municipality: General information

-The prestegjeld of Orkdal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 July 1920, the port of Orkanger (population: 1,715) and the southern district of Orkland (population: 1,760) were separated from Orkdal to form separate municipalities.
+The parish of Orkdal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 July 1920, Orkdal Municipality was divided into three separate municipalities: the 7 km2 northern port area (population: 1,715) became Orkanger Municipality, the southern district of Orkdal (population: 1,760) became Orkland Municipality, and the central areas (population: 3,045) remained as Orkdal Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the municipalities of Orkanger, Orkland, and Geitastrand were merged with Orkdal to form a new, larger municipality of Orkdal.
+On 1 January 1963, Orkdal Municipality (population: 4,152) was merged with Orkanger Municipality (population: 2,874), Orkland Municipality (population: 1,707), and Geitastrand Municipality (population: 559) to form a new, larger Orkdal Municipality.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

-On 1 January 2020, the municipalities of Agdenes, Orkdal, and Meldal along with the majority of Snillfjord merged to form the new municipality of Orkland.
+On 1 January 2020, the neighboring Agdenes Municipality, Orkdal Municipality, and Meldal Municipality, plus the majority of Snillfjord Municipality were merged to form the new Orkland Municipality.

 Name

 The municipality (originally the parish) is named after the Orkdalen valley (Orkardalr) since the first Orkdal Church was built there.
 The first element is the genitive case of the name of the river Ork (now called Orklaelva).
 The last element is dalr which means "valley" or "dale".
-Historically, the name was spelled Orkedalen.
+Historically, the name of the municipality was spelled Orkedalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Orkedal, removing the definite form ending -en.
+On 12 December 1919, a royal resolution changed the spelling of the name of the municipality to Orkdal.